 Paul Shoemaker organized the "First and Most Holy Rationalist Orthodox Freethinking Church of Donavania", which held events such as the "Blessing of the Telescopes" at the Griffith Park Observatory in Los Angeles.
 This was in keeping with his atheist convictions of the time.
 After "coming out", Paul started using the name "Harold Moss".
 He continued to expand the Donavanian mythology until at least 1992.

 Eventually he became a priest of Horus with the

 took this quite seriously, maintaining a temple room with wonderful,

 skillfully done replicas of ancient Egyptian artifacts and artwork.

 He continued an intense interest in music until his death in 2010.

 Church of the Eternal Source site (currently unavailable).

 Roots of Musica Donavania

-Well before the Revolution, the Music Group was forming as a distinct entity.
+Well before the Revolt, the Music Group was forming as a distinct entity.
 I have found an invitation to a Bach Birthday Event dated 21 March 1964.
 This was printed by members who were letter press printing enthusiasts.
 It is notable that the address for this event is not one of the regular CD meeting places.
-Clearly there was unrest well before the Revolution.
+Clearly there was unrest well before the Revolt.
 The Bach's Birthday tradition has carried forward to the present, but is getting a little stale because everybody is over-doing Bach these days.